 Hydrocortisone (On the skin)

 Treats skin irritation, allergic reactions, and other types of skin problems.
-Belongs to a class of drugs called corticosteroids.
+This medicine is a corticosteroid.

 When This Medicine Should Not Be Used